 Research Methods

-The research in the Schmitt group combines material synthesis and nanofabrication-including nano- and micro-structuring up to 12’’ and ion-beam-based techniques-with photonic integrated circuit (PIC) design and characterization.
+The research in the EPIQ group combines material synthesis studies (in-house and with external partners) and nanofabrication-including nano- and micro-structuring up to 12’’ and ion-beam-based techniques-with photonic integrated circuit (PIC) design and characterization.
 Advanced optical, scanning-probe and scanning electron microscope based methods are employed for comprehensive material and device analysis.
-Key techniques include linear, nonlinear, and quantum optical characterization of integrated photonic devices, multidimensional Raman and photoluminescence spectroscopy, atomic force microscopy, and cathodoluminescence spectroscopy (Delmic Sparc, www.delmic.com/en/products/cl-solutions/sparc-spectralExternal link), enabling correlative nanoanalytics of emerging photonic materials and platforms.
+Key techniques include linear, nonlinear, and quantum optical characterization of integrated photonic devices, multidimensional Raman and photoluminescence spectroscopy, atomic force microscopy (Nanosurf NaniteExternal link), and cathodoluminescence spectroscopy (Delmic SparcExternal link), enabling correlative nanoanalytics of emerging photonic materials and platforms.
+For complementary structural materials analysis using X-ray diffraction or Rutherford backscattering spectrometry we rely on collaboration with external partners.
 Data-driven and machine-learning-assisted analysis is used to correlate structure, strain, composition, and optical response, providing deep insight into structure-property relationships and guiding photonic device design.

 [1] Vrckovnik et al., arxiv.org/abs/2506.21228 (2025).External link